 Employees who take Domestic Violence leave will be returned to the position held prior to taking leave, or a position with equivalent benefits, pay, and other terms and conditions of employment.
 The employee's coverage under any health insurance plan will be maintained during the duration of the leave.

 Employees who request Domestic Violence leave must provide five (5) days advance notice in writing.
 If the employee cannot give five days advance notice because of an emergency or unforeseen circumstances due to domestic violence, sexual assault, or stalking, the employee or employee's designee must give notice by the end of the first day of leave.

-In regards to an employee's request for leave, The college may ask the employee to verify his/her need for leave, as defined under Washington State Leave for Victims of Domestic Violence, Sexual Assault or Stalking laws.
+Regarding an employee's request for leave, the college may ask the employee to verify his/her need for leave, as defined under Washington State Leave for Victims of Domestic Violence, Sexual Assault or Stalking laws.
 All information provided by the employee when requesting leave will be kept confidential, including the fact that the employee or employee's family member is a victim of domestic violence, sexual assault, or stalking, or that the employee has requested or obtained leave.